 Rozerem, a melatonin receptor stimulant, is also available to treat circadian rhythm disorders, but requires a doctor's prescription.
 Rozerem is used to promote the onset of sleep and help normalize circadian rhythm disorders.
 It works differently than melatonin supplements, as it is not melatonin but a stimulator of melatonin receptors in the brain.
 Rozerem is approved by the FDA for treating insomnia characterized by difficulty falling asleep.

 Other Medications for Circadian Rhythm Disorders

-Nonbenzodiazepine hypnotics.
+- Nonbenzodiazepine hypnotics.
 These medications, such as Ambien, Sonata, and Lunesta, are gaining popularity because they do not have a significant effect on the regular sleep cycle and are not associated with the rebound phenomenon seen with benzodiazepines.
 However, the FDA has warned that “rare but serious injuries” have occurred in people taking these prescription medications for insomnia.
 The injuries have resulted from "complex sleep behaviors'' such as sleepwalking and sleep driving.

 Orexin receptor antagonists.
 Orexins are chemicals that are involved in regulating the sleep-wake cycle and play a role in keeping people awake.
 This type of drug alters the action of orexin in the brain.
 The only approved drug in this class is Belsomra.

 Treatment of Sleep Disorders Associated With Shift Work

 Provigil is a stimulant indicated to treat workers with sleep disorders caused by their shift work.
 It has wake-promoting actions and is taken an hour before the start of the work shift.